-The Jesus Seminar was begun by New Testament “scholar” Robert Funk in the 1970s.
+The Jesus Seminar was begun by the New Testament “scholar” Robert Funk in the 1970s.
 It is a gathering of the skeptical-minded individuals who deny the inspiration, authority, and inerrancy of the Bible.
-Instead of demonstrating historical objectivity, their project constitutes false propositions:
+Instead of demonstrating historical objectivity, their project constitutes false propositions as follows:

-In conclusion: The “scholars” of the Jesus Seminar do not believe in the deity of Christ, the resurrection of Christ, the miracles of Christ, the substitutionary atonement death of Christ and the inspiration of the scripture (2 Timothy 3:16-17; 2 Peter 1:20-21).
-Sadly, they promote their own “special version of Jesus” instead of the Jesus of the scriptures .
+The “scholars” of the Jesus Seminar do not believe in the deity of Christ, His resurrection, His miracles, His substitutionary atonement death on behalf of the humans race, and the inspiration of the scriptures (2 Timothy 3:16-17; 2 Peter 1:20-21).
+Sadly, they promote their own “version of Jesus” instead of the Lord Jesus of the New Teatament .

 In His service,